How A Dad Filmed His Early Days Of Fatherhood And Became A YouTube Star

 But soon, other new parents — people Cross didn't know — started commenting on the videos: I relate.
 I get you.
 That's funny.
 Same thing with me.
 That happens to you?
 Why don't you do this?

 As Amalah grew, so did his audience.
-In one video, he interviews 14-month-old Amalah, and it went viral: it's now at 3.7 million views and still climbing.
+In one video, he interviewed 14-month-old Amalah and it went viral.
+It's now at 3.7 million views and still climbing.

 These days, Cross publishes new videos every Wednesday.
 A year or so in, he left his job and now, the ads, partnerships and sponsors support his family.

-A year ago, Cross had a second daughter, Nayely, who's joined the cast too.
+A year ago, Cross had a second daughter, Nayely, who has joined the cast, too.

-For new parents — and all those non-parent viewers alike — his tips and commentary are funny and helpful.
+For new parents, and all those nonparent viewers alike, his tips and commentary are funny and helpful.
 Like his endorsement earlier this year of the multipurpose, all-powerful baby wipe: "If there's pee, use a wipe.
 If there's poop, wipe it up.
 Boogers, wipe.
 Dirt, yep!
 Stains, do it!"

-Cross insists he's an extreme non-expert when it comes to fatherhood, but his experience resonates.
+Cross insists he's an extreme nonexpert when it comes to fatherhood, but his experience resonates.

 He's recently partnered with Zero to Three, a child-development organization, to incorporate early childhood research into his videos.
 In March, he headlined a fatherhood conference in Massachusetts.

-"I realized, wow," he says, there aren't "a lot of dads chronicling the life of their kids online."
-The other dads he's found on YouTube are now his friends, he adds.
-The group is small enough he can keep track of them all in in his cell phone contacts.
+"I realized, wow," he says.
+There aren't "a lot of dads chronicling the life of their kids online."
+The other dads he has found on YouTube are now his friends, he adds.
+The group is small enough he can keep track of them all in in his cellphone contacts.

-And, Cross points out that the group of online dads gets even smaller when you look for just people of color.
+Cross points out that the group of online dads gets even smaller when you look for just people of color.

 "People had to tell me how important it was to see representation of a black father in any form of media, like YouTube or whatever," he says.
 "Like by accident, I'm showcasing the anti-stereotype."

-I ask Cross if he's ever had reservations about putting his kids online — oversharing — or overexposing them.
+I ask Cross if he has ever had reservations about putting his kids online — oversharing — or overexposing them.
 He shakes his head.

 "It's too positive not to share," he explains.
 "I want families to see other little girls, other dads, other moms with their kids in ways that they don't see."